ohelysia/copy/README.md

 # copy
-i am livy and im a bully and i go to daycare
+i am livy and ellie bully me

 I am Alexia and im not a bully